*This post contains mature subject matter, please check with your doctor before trying/using any of the suggestions below*

 Your first line of defence is to ask what it’s made from if it’s porous you will want to avoid it, as bacteria and other nasties can stay on it and they are really hard (lol PUN) to keep sanitized.

 When buying any sex toys, I recommend doing as much research as possible and avoid CHEAP products, like always!

 TOP PICK FOR SEX TOYS

 Made from porcelain, Adele favours small batch production, focusing on sustainability and conscious sourcing.
 Her couture sensual tools are hypoallergenic and durable and can be used with any lubricant or natural oil.
 She offers a wide range of toys for you to choose from.

 Made from recycled (handblown) glass in Niagra Falls, these come in a variety of colours.
 They are non-porous and easy to keep clean.

 From Toronto, these are hand carved from wood offcuts and sealed with natural finishes.

 All their vibrators are made with medical-grade silicone and are phthalate-free as well.

-CHAKRUBS are sex toys made from a natural crystal that bring a sense of sacredness to your playtime.
+Are sex toys made from a natural crystal that brings a sense of sacredness to your playtime.
 These beautiful, hand-crafted tools are created with the intention of opening oneself up to the healing properties crystals provide.

 The Gaia Eco Bullet is the world’s first biodegradable and recyclable vibrator!
 This pleasure-packed petite vibe is crafted from BioFeel, a starch-based bioplastic (a polymer compound material mixed with corn starch).